webapplate/webapplate/README.md

     $ git clone https://github.com/gasolin/noderea.git

-3. enter the folder, run
+3. To fetch dependent packages, enter the folder, run

     $ npm install

-to fetch dependent packages

-4. run
+4. To start the server, run

     $ node app.js

-to start the server.
 Now you can open browser and see the web page at localhost:3000

+5. (optional) config component.json and run

+    $ bower install

+To fetch proper libraries which hosted at /public/lib folder.

 License
 -----------------